Mom’s Potato Soup

 Directions to Make It:

 Ok, let’s make this potato soup!
-Here are quick directions for you to follow and understand what’s involved before you start.
+This soup is relatively easy and straightforward.
+Don’t forget our full printable recipe card is located below.
+But first, let’s run through our quick directions for you to follow and understand what’s involved before you start.

 3. Add the chopped potatoes, plus one chopped tomato (I used only the small tomato, not both), and salt and pepper.
 Stir and saute the vegetables for at least 3 to 4 minutes.